0ctobyte/popcorn/tools/README.md

-# How To Debug
+# GDB/QEMU How To

-1. `emulator`
+Run the QEMU emulator:

+`./run-qemu.py <kernel.img> -debug`

+And then run GDB:

-2. `arm-none-eabi-gdb -tui`
+`arm-none-eabi-gdb -tui`

-This should bring up a GDB prompt.
-To connect to the QEMU debugger, enter into the GDB prompt:
+This should bring up a GDB prompt and should already be connected to QEMU.
+If not, run this command in the GDB prompt:

 `target remote localhost:1234`